 Your elderly aunt, a long-time work colleague — your best friend.
 Someone very dear to you is going through breast cancer.
 Whether newly diagnosed or actively surviving, a special gift that bears witness to the cancer experience (and helps soften the blow) is very welcome.
 Consider these 10 gifts that will make life just a little bit better for friends and family with cancer.

 Newly diagnosed patients crave information beyond what the doctors have time to give.
-Point your friend to this site, especially the question and answer section; our goal is to answer all questions within 12 hours.
+Point your friend to the question and answer section of this site, where she can browse existing articles, or ask a question of our patient experts.
 For those comfortable with online browsing, Breastcancer.org is a trusted resource.
 And if a book by the bedside is more your friend’s speed, “Dr. Susan Love’s Breast Book” has been guiding breast cancer patients for decades.
 Look for the most recent (sixth) edition.

 2. Button-front shirts

 Breast cancer treatment can be a physical assault to everything from the waist up!
 Especially if your friend is having a mastectomy, a button-front shirt is a godsend; surgery makes it difficult to raise your arms, and buttons in front give easiest access to healing scars that might need daily treatment.

 Your friend or loved one probably has a Facebook account; never mind the sad condolences, start posting jokes to her wall!
 If Twitter is her favorite communication tool, tweet her links to your favorite web pages, from shopping sites to HONY.
 Instagram?
 Share your favorite funny videos.

 Your friend undergoing chemotherapy probably already has a collection of hats and scarves to protect her head.
 But what she might not realize is that a newly exposed neck is just a vulnerable, to cold and heat both.
 A comfy, warm scarf to ward off the cold (or light shawl to prevent sunburn) are very welcome.